Adaptive user interfaces in systems targeting chronic disease: a systematic literature review: RQ 2 : How is data being extracted, prepared, and used in the AUI?

-User data is divided into three subcategories listed below:\\ \textbf{User characteristics}: Any system with an AUI must be able to characterise and distinguish between different end users \cite{Norcio1989}.
-In our identified studies, the most preferred user characteristics in generating AUI belong to the \emph{user's physical characteristic} (35\%), \emph{user's physiological characteristic} (29\%) and \emph{user's preference} (29\%), respectively.
-For example, regarding the physical characteristics, the user’s physical baseline level (weight, height and physical limitations) or actual physical activity level is used for difficulty adjustment for exercise (S3, S4, S5 and S6) or game (S27 and S8), customising a training plan (S21 and S39) or changing the graphic design as a motivation for sustaining physical activity (S19, S33, S36, etc.).
-Heart rate data (S3, S5, S11, etc.), medication treatment (S18), blood glucose level (S20), health impairments (S1 and S18), disease details (S27, S24, S39, etc.), the oxygen level in the blood (S42) are the physiological data addressed in the articles we included.
+\textbf{User characteristics.} A fundamental requirement for any AUI system is the ability to characterise and differentiate between various end users \citep{Norcio1989}.
+In our included studies, the most preferred user characteristics used in generating an AUI belong to the \emph{user's physical characteristic} (35\%), \emph{user's physiological characteristic} (29\%) and \emph{user's preference} (29\%), respectively.
+For example, regarding the physical characteristics, the user’s physical baseline level (weight, height and physical limitations) or actual physical activity level informs difficulty adjustments for exercise (S3, S4, S5 and S6) or game (S27 and S8).
+These data are also harnessed for customising training plans (S21 and S39) or modifying graphic design to motivate sustained physical activity (S19, S33, S36, etc.).
+Physiological data addressed in the included articles range from heart rate data (S3, S5, S11, etc.), medication treatment (S18), blood glucose level (S20), health impairments (S1 and S18), disease details (S27, S24, S39, etc.) and the blood oxygen level (S42).

 The remaining identified subcategories of user characteristics belong to \emph{user's demographics} (15\%), \emph{user's psychological characteristics} (8\%) and \emph{user's social activity} (4\%).
-Studies primarily employed data on users' cognitive features (S5, S12 and S43) and personality factors while examining psychological characteristics (S10).
-In terms of demographic characteristics, researchers mostly employ age (S1, S24, and S27), gender (S27), and literacy data (S15, S17, S24, S26 and S47).
+Notably, cognitive features (S5, S12, and S43) and personality traits (S10) predominantly underlie studies exploring psychological characteristics.
+In terms of demographic characteristics, age (S1, S24, S27), gender (S27), and literacy (S15, S17, S24, S26, S47) are the most employed data points.
 Each of these subcategories specifies one dimension of the user characteristics.
-This paper also investigates in terms of the variety of dimensions used for user characteristics data.
-Our analysis revealed that over 80\% of included articles used at least one of the above-mentioned user characteristic subcategories; a number of articles (29\%) applied more than one subcategory of user characteristics to achieve a higher understanding of users.
+Our analysis further demonstrates that over 80\% of included articles incorporate at least one of the user characteristic subcategories mentioned earlier, with a notable percentage of studies (29\%) employing multiple subcategories to gain a deeper understanding of users.